Diocese of Macerata-Tolentino-Recanati-Cingoli-Treia

-The Diocese of Macerata-Tolentino-Recanati-Cingoli-Treia (Dioecesis Maceratensis-Tolentina-Recinetensis-Cingulana-Treiensis) is a Roman Catholic diocese in Italy.
+The Diocese of Macerata-Tolentino-Recanati-Cingoli-Treia (Dioecesis Maceratensis-Tolentina-Recinetensis-Cingulana-Treiensis) is a Latin diocese of the Catholic Church in Italy.
 It is a suffragan of the Archdiocese of Fermo.

 History

 In the 13th century the territory and city of Recanati became heavily involved in the struggles between Guelphs and Ghibbelines.
 On 27 July 1263 the diocese was completely suppressed by Pope Urban IV in the Bull Cives Recanatensis, due to its support of Manfred, who claimed the Kingdom of Sicily.
 It was not restored until 1289.
 By the beginning of the 14th century the anti-papalist Ghibbelines were in control, and rejected papal control through the Rector of the Marches.
 In order to bring Recanati into submission, Pope John XXII embarked upon a program of punishment which included the reduction of Recanati's civil status and the removal of the bishopric.
 The Diocese of Recanati suppressed in 1320, and did not regain its episcopal status until 1356.

 The Diocese of Macerata was established by Pope John XXII on 18 November 1320, in the Bull Sicut ex debito, which also suppressed the diocese of Recanati.
 The castrum Maceratae was raised to the status of a city, and its territory, which was partly in the diocese of Camerino and partly in the diocese of Fermo, was detached from those two dioceses and included in the new diocese of Macerata.
 The parish church of S. Giuliano in Macerata was elevated to the status of a cathedral, and the seat of the bishop of Macerata installed in it.
 Bishop Fridericus of Recanati was transferred to the new See of Macerata, with all the powers, rights, and privileges which he had enjoyed when Bishop of Recanati.
 The cathedral Chapter of Recanata was also transferred to the Cathedral of S. Giuliano in Macerata, with the same dignities, grades, numbers, and income as they had enjoyed at Recanati.

 In 1698, the cathedral Chapter of Macerata had one dignity, the Archdeacon, and seventeen Canons.